MUDDY RIVER

 A vision for the future.

-In the fall of 2023, we held a vision meeting for stakeholders to kick off the community-led visioning process for a cleaner, more resilient Muddy River.
-Through this process, we hope to identify actions that the community can take to restore the water quality of the Muddy River by looking at its full watershed.
+In the fall of 2023 and the spring of 2024, we hosted visioning meetings for stakeholders to kick off the community-led visioning process for a cleaner, more resilient Muddy River.
+Through this process, we aim to identify actions that the community can take to restore the water quality of the Muddy River by looking at its full watershed.